bwsw/cloudstack-ui/docs/source/CS-UI_Pulse.rst

 **CPU/Memory**

 This is the first tab that opens by default.
-In the CPU/Memory tab you can view the statistics of CPU/Memory usage by the machine.
+In the CPU/Memory tab, you can view the statistics of CPU/Memory usage by the machine.

 CPU and Memory usage statistics is presented in different graphs.
 To build graphs it is enough to define general settings.